sreedevi-langoju/12weekawsworkshopchallenge/week9/Labs/EventDriven_Architecture_Using_Terraform.md

 Name the file as terraform.tfvars and press Enter to save it.

-Paste the below content into the terraform.tfvars file.
+Paste the below content into the terraform.tfvars file.You can find the same file week9/Labs repository.

 ```
 region = "us-east-1"